-Today, our classes tackle topics that include examples of kindness in nature; the components and meaning of UU worship; how the privileges of birth, fortune or geography are best used when shared; and about the Unitarian who founded The Society for Prevention of Cruelty to Animals.
+Today, our classes tackle topics that include examples of kindness in nature; the components and meaning of UU worship; and about how the privileges of birth, fortune or geography are best used when shared.

 Preschool participants continue their use of Spirit Play.